 OS: Android 9.0 Pie | Screen size: 6.3-inch | Resolution: 1440 x 2960 | CPU: Qualcomm Snapdragon 845 | RAM: 4GB | Storage: 64GB/128GB | Battery: 3,430mAh | Rear camera: 12MP | Front camera: 8MP+8MP

 At launch, the Pixel 3 XL offered one of the best camera experiences on an Android smartphone, and even bested the latest iPhone in the market.
 However, the fact that it has a fairly big 6.3-inch display goes unnoticed.

 The Pixel 3 XL’s big high-resolution display is complemented by an octa-core Qualcomm Snapdragon 845 chipset and 4GB RAM which is good enough to binge watch Netflix or Hotstar occasionally and you get the cleanest UI experience with fast updates

 Display: 6.47-inch full HD (1080 x 2340) OLED notched panel | Processor: Kirin 980 SoC | RAM: 8GB | Storage: 128GB/256GB/512GB | OS: Android 9 Pie with EMUI | Rear camera: 40MP + 8MP + 20MP + ToF | Front camera: 32MP | Battery: 4200mAh

-Huawei has gone from strength to strength in recent years, and the P30 Pro is its most accomplished smartphone to date.
-The Huawei P30 Pro packs a sizable 6.47-inch OLED display with a 1080 x 2340 resolution, 19.5:9 aspect ratio and 398ppi pixel density.
+Huawei has come out of the shadows over the last few years, establishing itself in many major markets around the world.
+The P30 Pro is the company’s most advanced smartphone to be launched recently.
+It sports a 6.47-inch OLED display with a 1080 x 2340 resolution, 19.5:9 aspect ratio and 398ppi pixel density.